-Below are some brief descriptions of the experience of being a Cochrane Heart author/editor/peer reviewer.
+Below are some brief descriptions of the experience of being a Cochrane Heart author/editor/peer reviewer/author in residence.

 Enca Martin-Rendon, author and editor:

 As a Cochrane author, the help and advice that I have received from the Cochrane Heart Group has always been excellent.
 This includes the care they take in publicizing the Cochrane reviews widely.